econnet/econ/do.rst

 - elementary product part    ->      top econ

 An econ stays even if the contributing people (team) change.
-A person can contribute to more econs.

-..
-TODO diagram

 With a `concept lattice`_ in mind, these names are used for relations of econs